east2dd/laravel-nova/README.md

     4. Inside your app run `composer commands` to update all packages

-    5. after that run make sure you have the righ permissions for that go to app->bulid-deploy run `sudo chmod  +x first_run.sh` run `sudo chmod  +x run.sh` next go to app->bulid-deploy->image run `sudo chmod  +x run.sh`
+    5. after that run make sure you have the righ permissions for that go to app->build-deploy run `sudo chmod  +x first_run.sh` run `sudo chmod  +x run.sh` next go to app->build-deploy->image run `sudo chmod  +x run.sh`

     6. Now run  `docker-compose build` and  inside your app